Juan Negrín: PCE's support

 Although Negrín had always been a centrist in the PSOE, he maintained links with the Communist Party of Spain (Partido Comunista de España, PCE), whose policies at that point were in favour of a Popular Front alignment.
 Negrín relied on the Communists to curtail the anarchist wing of the Spanish Left, and was forced to rely on the Soviet Union, then led by Stalin, for weapons and armament, because of the arms embargo.
 The government and the communists were able to exploit their access to Soviet arms to restore government control over the war effort, through diplomacy and force.
 The militias of the anarchists and the Workers' Party of Marxist Unification (Partido Obrero de Unificación Marxista, POUM) were integrated into the regular army, albeit with resistance.
 The POUM Trotskyists were outlawed and denounced by the Soviet-aligned Communists as an instrument of the fascists.

 Official circles in London and Washington applauded Negrin's credentials and his ‘iron hand’.
 Churchill welcomed his ‘law-and-order stance’.
-In order to maintain arms supplies from the Soviet Union he condoned the suppression of the POUM and the arrest and murder of POUM leader Andres Nin by the NKVD-controlled secret police let to disillusionment among the supporters of a social revolution.
+In order to maintain arms supplies from the Soviet Union he condoned the suppression of the POUM and the arrest and murder of POUM leader Andres Nin by the NKVD-controlled secret police led to disillusionment among the supporters of a social revolution.
 According to the anarchist leader Diego Abad de Santillán "For us, the social vanguard of Spain, the result would be the same if Negrín were to be victorious with his communist cohorts, or if Franco were to be victorious, with his Italians and Germans."
 Republican Spain needed the Soviet Union's support because the Non-Intervention Agreement imposed on the conflict prevented the democratically elected government from acquiring arms and other war materiel in its own right on the open market arms to defend itself.